Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 It is also rather likely that you will run out-of-memory on the login nodes so we will build on a compute node instead.
 Even though this is GPU software, it is not necessary to use a GPU node, so for the demo we use the `standard` partition.
-(Or you can set the environment variable `SINGULARITY_TMPDIR` to point to a location with more space than `/tmp`, but that would then be on Lustre which would come with serious performance consequences.)
+(Alternatively, to avoid using a job, you can set the environment variable `SINGULARITY_TMPDIR` to point to a location with more space than `/tmp`, but that would then be on Lustre which would come with serious performance consequences.)